BDC Hamburger Icon

 Open row

-Dealing with employee turnover and burnout?
-Motivating your team properly can propel them to make their goals.
+Having motivated employees plays a critical role in your business’s success.
+Unfortunately, research shows many are far from motivated.
+A report from MyPerfectResume shows that nearly eight in 10 employees feel detached from their work.
+This can weigh heavily on your organization.
+It’s important to understand how to motivate your team effectively to propel them to achieve their goals.
 Whether you focus on building relationships, celebrating milestones or improving company culture, the time you invest today will pay off tomorrow.
 Even if your employees work virtually, there are easy ways to connect with them digitally.

 How to motivate employees

-“When leaders model culturally aligned behavior, it gives permission and encouragement to folks to ‘do the right thing,’” said Monica Parker, founder of HATCH Analytics Ltd. “Further, it can model very practically the steps to take to achieve successful outcomes.
+“When leaders model culturally aligned behavior, it gives permission and encouragement to folks to ‘do the right thing,’” Monica Parker, culture change expert and founder of HATCH Analytics, told us.
+“Further, it can model very practically the steps to take to achieve successful outcomes.
 Without this, motivation is just talk.”

-Even if workers see their leader doing something just once, they feel better about doing said task in the future, knowing that even though their boss could do it, they trust their employees to handle it.
-It leads to a significant boost in confidence, and employees feel more motivated to do good work for the company.
+Workers feel better about taking on certain tasks after seeing their leader work on the same ones, even if it is just once.
+This shows them that while their boss could do it, they trust their employees to handle it.
+It leads to a significant boost in confidence and employees feel more motivated to do good work for the company.

 Once you lead by example, you’ll see a return almost immediately.